adrido/minetest-mapper-cpp/doc/manual.rst

 ...............................
 	Suggest interpreting a geometry as center coordinates and dimensions.
 If possible.

 	See also `--geometry`_

 ``--chunksize <size>``
 ......................
 	Set or override the chunk size.

-	The chunk size is the unit of map generation minetest.
+	The chunk size is the unit of map generation in minetest.
 Minetest never generates a single block at a time, it always generates a chunk at a time.

 	The chunk size may be used by the `--tiles`_ option.
 It is obtained from the world by default.
-It is usually but not necessarily 5 (i.e. 5x5x5 blocks).
+It is usually, but not necessarily, 5 (i.e. 5x5x5 blocks).

 ``--colors <file>``
 ...................
-	Specify the name of the 'colors.txt' to use.
+	Specify the name of the 'colors.txt' file to use.

 	See `Colors and Nodes Files`_ and `Colors.txt Syntax`_.